 For example, to study the effects of cuff forward lean angle on specific muscles, the range of rotation of the cuff was kept the same from test to test while the initial angle at which the cuff was set was varied from test to test.
 The cuff was fit tightly about the leg so as to reduce to a minimum any effects of movement of the leg within the cuff.
 Other aspects of the test such as position of the heel and ball of the foot in relation to the centerline and inside edge of the ski were kept the same.

-By using such test protocols we could study the firing order and pattern of specific muscles.
-This data could then be used to determine the order of events such as balancing, steering and edging.
+By using such test protocols the firing sequence of specific muscles and their effect on dynamic stabilty could be studied.
+This data could then be used to determine the sequence of events and relationship steering to edge platform angle control.
 It was discovered that by varying the conditions that affected the firing and effectiveness of the soleus muscle, it could be played like a musical instrument.
-For example, if the cuff angle were set so it was too erect the soleus would make multiple attempts at the start of each turn to try and get CM over top of and in front of the ankle.
+For example, if the cuff angle were set too erect the soleus muscle would make multiple attempts at the start of each loading sequence to try and get COG over the head of the first metatarsal.

 The testers wore a harness to keep the cable from interfering with their movements.
-A chase skier ensured that the cable remained behind the testers and did not pull on them.
-Of interest is the fact that this work was universally regarded within the ski industry as completely irrelevant to skiing.
+A chase skier ensured that the cable remained behind the testers and did not pull on the testers.
+Of interest is the fact that I was unable to elicit any interest in the results of the Birdcage study